Don’t Wait for a Recruiter’s Call (or a Layoff) to Start Your Job Search

 To break yourself out of job search inertia, start with these 5 steps:

-Even if you haven’t updated LinkedIn regularly, consider a few changes to show how your current leadership role aligns with a new executive position.
+Start by updating LinkedIn to show how your current leadership role aligns with a new executive position.

-In Why Waiting to Update LinkedIn Isn’t a Good Idea, you’ll see reasons why keeping your digital brand up-to-date can make a difference in your executive job search.
+In Why Waiting to Update LinkedIn Isn’t a Good Idea, you’ll see reasons why keeping your digital brand up-to-date can make THE difference in an executive job search.
+Here are tips for a fast update:

 - First, include all your promotions, including your current job title.
 Your LinkedIn Experience section will actually show your progression up the career ladder by displaying your employer name, then indenting all related roles.
 Use this to your advantage!

-- Next, re-think the keywords or skills you might have used in in the past.
-Add new areas of competency (M&A, digital transformation, cybersecurity, ERP, healthcare administration, AI, value-based care, etc.) especially if they’re in-demand in your field.
+- Next, add new areas of skills (M&A, digital transformation, cybersecurity, ERP, healthcare administration, AI, value-based care, etc.), especially if they’re in-demand in your field.

-- Take a quick look at your potential competition or some job postings to generate more ideas.
-You might pick up on industry trends or Skills entries you hadn’t thought to mention.
+- Take a look at your executive competitors or some job postings to generate more ideas.
+You might pick up on industry trends or keywords you hadn’t thought to mention.

-Spark some new energy and career ideas by meeting with past colleagues or industry contacts for a quick coffee date.
+Spark some new energy and career ideas by meeting with past colleagues or industry contacts for a quick chat.

 Sophie Deering shares tips for rebuilding a networking relationship on The Undercover Recruiter, describing how regular online updates can keep you top of mind and identifying some ways you can ask about current happenings in your field.